mdcrosby/animal-ai/docs/raycastObservations.md

 * The next element is the normalised distance to the object that was hit.

 So the full observation space is of size 8 * (2*raysPerSide + 1)

+## Velocity and Position

+The agent also receives a vector of length 6 containing its velocity and (global) position.